CESP-ExpHer/GCPBayes-Pipeline/1/README.md

 **Bash file Name:** [00_Global_run_GCPBayes_Parallel.sh](../0_Codes/Bash_Parallel)
 <br><br>

 We also developed a Bash file which could run GCPBayes for more than one genes at the same time using different CPU cores.
-A user needs to define the **number of CPUs** in the **parameters.ini** file.
+A user needs to define the **number of CPUs** in the **parameters_parallel.ini** file.
 All other options are the same as the **General Bash** file.
 <br><br>
 Then, to run, simply type in the terminal:
 ~~~